LEGAL DNA TESTING

 We will take a copy of your driver’s license or other accepted form of identity confirmation prior to collecting your sample.
 This is done for every individual involved.

 The witness must not be related to or connected with any family members involved.
 This person often also serves as the sample collector who swabs the inside of the cheek for the DNA sample.
 You cannot provide the sample yourself.
 For testing to be considered court-admissible, a collector must be involved.

-We follow the proper procedures to make sure samples travel a certain route – ensuring nothing’s tampered with and all samples was guarded.
-Samples are recorded every step along the way.
+We follow the proper procedures to make sure samples travel a certain route – ensuring nothing’s tampered with and all samples are guarded and recorded every step of the way.
 In addition, we deliver notarized results as needed.

 There are several benefits to choosing legal DNA testing.
 Contact your local Test Smartly location today for more information!